by Deirdre Donovan

 Fringe Festivals across the country, earning festival honors wherever it

 landed.
-This past summer at the 2016 New York Fringe Festival, it was
+While I missed it at the 2016 New York Fringe Festival, it was

 spotlighted in the media as one of the Top 10 Shows to See.